 on 40" 720p or on 46" 1080p TV?

+Not sure what you mean.
+My 360 upscales my games to 1080P on my 46 inch 1080P box, however even when output to 720P on my 40inch they look pretty equal.
+I only own RFOM and Motorstorm on my PS3, and those games look identical on my 46inch and 40inch TV's.
+But they both output in 720P on both TV's.
+Honestly both TV's look pretty much the same when gaming, except for the occasional ghosting on the 40inch TV.
+As I said earlier I think this is due more to a slower refresh rate on the 40inch TV than lower resolution.
 I got the 40inch for my bedroom as a secondary TV and for my original 360.
 Since I already owned a 1080P TV and since this was a bedroom TV I didn't feel the need to get another 1080P TV.
 I am happy with both TV's and feel I got good value for the money I paid.
 The only big difference I have noticed is picture quality when watching high def movies.
 Still high def movies look great on the 720p/1080i resolutions.

 you say that you only really notice the difference when you watch HD movies, is this because you are watching HD-DVD movies thru component HD (which is analogue) and with the BluRay movies thru HDMI (which is digital)? just woundering as they say that HDMI is much better then component HD. just a thought =)

+My 720 Samsung has 3 hdmi ports.
+I watch my hd-dvd vids through the 360 add on running through hdmi.
 I haven't watched bluray movies yet on the 720p TV.
 As I mentioned earlier I can only game on the PS3 on my 720 TV.
 Anytime the PS3 tries to output a 1080P signal my 720 TV can't display it.
 I googled away around it, but it's not really a big enough deal for me to change the config every time I hook up the PS3 to either of my TV's

 Make sure it's an HDTV I know someone who thought they got one but didn't notice SDTV placed below.
 His reaction was funny when I brought this to his attention.

 Personally I can see a difference between 720p and 1080p but geez guys I know you like your 720p sets but its almost twice the resolution, ofc your gonna see a difference :S

-i own a 32" HDREADY 720p/1080i tv and have it set to 1080i. so like i said i cant personally say its better at 1080p, although it does make sence that you cant tell the difference unless you have a tv 50" or more.
+well i personally havnt said that you cant, i have said that i have read that you cant tell the difference between them UNLESS you have tv about 50" or more. i own a 32" HDREADY 720p/1080i tv and have it set to 1080i. so like i said i cant personally say its better at 1080p, although it does make sence that you cant tell the difference unless you have a tv 50" or more.